Learn how our customers have used Phonebooth to give their business the edge.

 Identifiers.
 Full name, postal address, registered address, email address, company name, company website, telephone number, unique personal identifier, online identifier, Internet Protocol (“IP”) address.

 Account Payment Information.
 Credit card number, debit card number, signature, telephone number, employer name, bank wire transfer information.

 Commercial Information.
 Records of products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.

 Internet or Similar Network Activity.
 Browsing history, search history, information on your interaction with our websites and advertisements.

 Geolocation Data.
-Source and destination information about the communications delivered via the Bandwidth products or services.
+Source and destination information about the communications delivered via the USIP Communications products or services.

 Sensory Data.
-Your audio phone call to Bandwidth may be recorded for quality assurance and training purposes (e.g. customer support call).
+Your audio phone call to USIP Communications may be recorded for quality assurance and training purposes (e.g. customer support call).

 We also process personal information of end users in the course of providing voice and messaging communications services.
 We call this information “Communications Information.”
 This includes both the content of calls and messages sent or received via out platform (“Communications Content”) and information about the communications delivered via our platform such as source and destination information, IP address, completion status, time and duration of use, registered address and/or real-time location information for emergency services, and caller ID information (known as “Metadata”).

 Identifiers.
 Full name, postal address, registered address and/or real-time location information for emergency service, unique personal identifier, caller ID information, telephone number, account name, company name.

 Internet or Similar Network Activity.
 Media contained in voice calls and text messages sent or received via our platform, information about the communications delivered via our platform (e.g. completion status, time and duration of use, source and destination identifiers).